-Turning the Tide’ An Ocean Fair.
-This will be a family-friendly event where audiences can experience the wealth of our oceans and the major threats it faces, and how we can all play a part in Ocean recovery.
-The event will include VR, sound, film, exhibition, performance and hands-on experiences.
-There will be a marketplace to have conversations with local, nationally and global environmental organisations to find out how to get involved in ocean recovery and take action in the #30×30 campaign.
+Turning the Tide’ An Ocean Fair was a family-friendly event where audiences experienced the wealth of our oceans and the major threats it faces, and how we can all play a part in Ocean recovery.
+The event included VR, sound, film, exhibition, performance and hands-on experiences.
+There was a marketplace where conversations with local, national and global environmental organisations could be had, to find out how to get involved in ocean recovery and take action in the #30×30 campaign.

 CREATE Part 3

 ‘Milesians – Coming of the Gaels’ – a large-scale outdoor performance with themes which still resonate today of migration, cultural identity, cultural co-existence and the ocean as the great connector.
 A celebration of the healing power of storytelling combining theatre, aerial circus skills, acrobatics and a stunning afro-celtic soundtrack.

 The mystical tale started in Egypt with the healing of a child (bitten by a snake) and a prophesy that the child’s descendants would wander the earth for 400 years, before settling in a land with no snakes.
 The descendants – the Milesians, who were forced to migrate from Egypt through Africa and Europe, eventually reaching Galicia, Northern Spain.
 They set sail from Galicia and discovered the Island of Ireland occupied by the mythical, supernatural tribe of the Gods – the Tuatha Dé Danann where a mighty battle ensued.

 Milesians was created by Imagineer’s Artistic Director Kathi Leahy – partnering with Felicity Simpson and